AmritaBh/AmritaBh.github.io/_pages/about.md

 \[May 2024\] Invited to be a Program Committee Member for SBP-BRiMS 2024.

-\[May 2024\] My chat with ScienceNewsExplores(SNE) got featured in this [SNE news story](https://www.snexplores.org/article/a-new-test-could-help-weed-out-ai-generated-text).
+\[May 2024\] My chat with ScienceNewsExplores (SNE) got featured in this [SNE news story](https://www.snexplores.org/article/a-new-test-could-help-weed-out-ai-generated-text).

-\[Apr 2024\] Our paper "Towards Interpretable Hate Speech Detection using Large Language Model-extracted Rationales" got accepted to NNACL WOAH 2024!
+\[Apr 2024\] Our paper "Towards Interpretable Hate Speech Detection using Large Language Model-extracted Rationales" got accepted to NAACL WOAH 2024!

-\[Apr 2024\] Gave an invited talk at the ASU Cronkite School of Journalism for an AI in Journalism course for Masters students in Investigative Journalism, on **Large Lnaguage Models: Opportunites and Threats in Journalism**.
+\[Apr 2024\] Gave an invited talk at the ASU Cronkite School of Journalism for an AI in Journalism course for Masters students in Investigative Journalism, on **Large Language Models: Opportunites and Threats in Journalism**.
 [Slides](https://drive.google.com/file/d/1qmG6btQ0CSf03iGNOzaX7LMmh5yyDb8N/view?usp=sharing)

 \[Mar 2024\] Our demo paper "ResumeFlow: An LLM-facilitated Pipeline for Personalized Resume Generation and Refinement" has been accepted at SIGIR 2024!
 [Paper Link](https://arxiv.org/abs/2402.06221)